 The Air Quality Plan for proposed traffic measures as part of the plans and programmes in compliance with Directive 1996/62/EC, was published by Government in September 2009.
 The Air Quality Framework Directive requests Member States to put in place plans and programmes in cases where air quality concentrations for the regulated pollutants are exceeding limit values specified in the daughter Directives.

 Malta has been recording exceedances for pollutants related to traffic since 2004.
 The Air Quality Plan report, drawn up jointly by the Malta Environment and Planning Authority (MEPA) and the Malta Transport Authority, proposes short-term and medium-term measures to be able to comply with limit values for various pollutants.
 These traffic measures will be forming part of a consolidated document which will include additional measures from other pollution sources (such as the construction industry, small industry, power generation).
 The public transport reform was one of the radical measures to contribute in achieving specific goals such as reduction in vehicle emissions, encouraging modal shift, reduce traffic impact of new developments, managing the road network and promoting cleaner vehicle technologies.

-For further information and statistics, the Air Quality Plan Report can be downloaded from here (pdf, 2009, 834Kb) and the final plan can be downloaded from here.
+For further information and statistics, the Air Quality Plan Consultation Document can be downloaded from here (pdf, 2009, 834Kb) and the final plan can be downloaded from here.